 Mobility of gun batteries

-A battery of guns, usually 6-12 was very mobile and could be rushed to various places when needed.
+A battery of guns was very mobile and could be rushed to various places when needed.
 The could point high into the sky.

 Shells and flak from anti-aircraft guns

-Ant-aircraft guns generally handled approximately 3 inch shells which were guided by a crude sonic direction and optical range finder.
+Anti-aircraft guns generally handled approximately 3-inch shells which were guided by a crude sonic direction and optical range finder.
 A shell could be fused to explode at a certain height just before firing.
 Then the casing split into hundreds of pieces called shrapnel, potentially dangerous to planes and airmen.
-The aircraft on the receiving end called it flak.
+Aircraft on the receiving end called it flak.

 What WW2 shrapnel was

 Contrary to what many a schoolboy thought, the shrapnel that they collected was not from enemy aircraft shot down, but from British and German exploded shells that hadn't found their target.

 The frightening sound of ack ack fire

 During the blitz, there was an Ack Ack gun battery near us and most nights when they fired, it was more scary than the bombing.
 A great source of shrapnel for the kids but too dangerous to be out there during a raid.